-1. Unless otherwise noted, all specifications in this table are based on estimates and simulations or empirical data.
-These specifications will be updated with characterized data from silicon measurements at a later date.

-2. Long term reliability cannot be assured in conditions above or below Max/Min functional limits.

-3. The voltage specification requirements are measured on package pins as near as possible to the processor with an oscilloscope set to 100-MHz bandwidth, 1.5 pF maximum probe capacitance, and 1 MΩ minimum impedance.
+- Unless otherwise noted, all specifications in this table are based on estimates and simulations or empirical data.
+These specifications will be updated with characterized data from silicon measurements at a later date. - 2.
+Long term reliability cannot be assured in conditions above or below Max/Min functional limits. - 3.
+The voltage specification requirements are measured on package pins as near as possible to the processor with an oscilloscope set to 100-MHz bandwidth, 1.5 pF maximum probe capacitance, and 1 $M\Omega$ minimum impedance.
 The maximum length of ground wire on the probe should be less than 5 mm.
-Ensure external noise from the system is not coupled into the oscilloscope probe.
+Ensure external noise from the system is not coupled into the oscilloscope probe. - 4.
+For voltage less than 1V, TOB will be 50 mV.

 Table 7-8.
-Vcc Sustain Gated (Vcc{STG}) Supply DC Voltage and Current Specifications
+Vcc Sustain Gated (Vcc{STG}) Supply DC Voltage and Current Specifications (Sheet 1 of 2)

-Symbol Parameter Segment Min Тур Max Units Notes 1,2 Vcc {STG} Processor Vcc Sustain supply voltage All 1.0 V 3 TOB {STG} Vcc {STG} Tolerance All $AC+DC: \pm 5$ % 3 Icc {MAX_STG} Max Current for Vcc{STG} H-Processor Line - 20 mA
+Symbol Parameter Segment Min Тур Max Units Notes 1,2 Vcc {STG} Processor Vcc Sustain U GT2/GT1 (15W) 1.05 V 3 VCCSTG supply voltage AML Y (7W) 1.0 V 3 TOB {STG} Vcc {STG} Tolerance U GT2/GT1 (15W) AML Y (7W) , AC+DC:± 5 % 3,4 Icc {MAX_STG} Max Current for Vcc {STG} U GT2/GT1 (15W) 20 mA